cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 **Properties:**

-  * `security_group` The key-value security_group configuration as described in the [OpenStack network create security group API](http://developer.openstack.org/api-ref-networking-v2-ext.html#createSecGroup). app_svc
+  * `security_group` The key-value security_group configuration as described in the [OpenStack network create security group API](http://developer.openstack.org/api-ref-networking-v2-ext.html#createSecGroup).
   * `rules` The key-value `security_group_rule` configuration as described in the [OpenStack network create security group rule](http://developer.openstack.org/api-ref-networking-v2.html#security_groups).
 Defaults to `[]`.
     * Note: Each rule is parsed with default values that take effect unless overridden.
 The default values are:
       * `direction`: `ingress`